Continuous thermomajorization and a complete set of laws for Markovian thermal processes: Setting the scene

 A general open dynamics of a $d$-dimensional quantum system is described by a quantum channel, i.e., a completely positive trace-preserving map acting on the quantum state $\rho$~\cite{nielsen2010quantum}.
 However, in a thermodynamic setting, we are often interested in the evolution of such a quantum system interacting with a large thermal bath at inverse temperature~$\beta = 1/(k_B T)$, where $k_B$ is Boltzmann constant and $T$ is the temperature of the bath.
 Typical microscopic derivations employing the weak coupling limit~\cite{breuer2002open,kosloff2013quantum, alicki2018introduction} then lead to a master equation with the general form~\cite{gorini1976completely,lindblad1976generators}:

 The first term, $\H$, is the generator of a closed (reversible) quantum dynamics,

-with $[\cdot,\cdot]$ denoting the commutator, $[A,B] = AB - BA$, and $H$ being the (dressed) Hamiltonian of the system.
+with $[\cdot,\cdot]$ denoting the commutator, $[A,B] = AB - BA$, and $H$ being the (dressed) Hamiltonian of the system, which we assume to be time-independent.
 The second term, $\mathcal{L}_t$, is known as the \emph{Lindbladian} or \emph{dissipator} and generates an open (irreversible) quantum dynamics.
 It has the following general form